wdporter/acim/text/4-the-illusions-of-the-ego/index.md

 #### expanded

-9.&emsp;You are a mirror of truth, in which [mirror] God Himself [God’s-Self] shines in perfect light.
+9. You are a mirror of truth, in which [mirror] God Himself [God’s-Self] shines in perfect light.
 <sup>2</sup>To the ego’s dark glass you need but [only] say, “I will not look there [the ego’s dark glass] because I know these [ego’s] images are not true”.
 <sup>3</sup>Then let the Holy One shine on you in peace, knowing that this [the Holy one shining on you in peace] and only this [the Holy one shining on you in peace] must be.
 <sup>4</sup>His [the-Holy-One’s] Mind shone on you in your creation and brought your mind into being.